kstange/MasqueBlizzInv/README.md

 ## Other Mods

 If you're looking to skin the built-in action bars as well, check out [Masque Blizzard Bars](https://github.com/kstange/MasqueBlizzBars) ([CurseForge](https://www.curseforge.com/wow/addons/masque-blizz-bars-revived "CurseForge"), [Wago](https://addons.wago.io/addons/masqueblizzbars), [WoWInterface](https://www.wowinterface.com/downloads/info26502-MasqueBlizzardBars.html))!

+## Special Thanks

+Thanks to [StormFX](https://github.com/StormFX), the author of Masque, for a ton of feedback and development tips and for creating a logo for the addon.